RMPowser/CloneCraft/README.txt

-CloneCraft is a Minecraft clone that I wrote for my midterm project.
+CloneCraft is a Minecraft clone for Windows that I wrote for my midterm project.
 I wrote the entire original version from scratch over the course of one month.
 It's written in C++ and uses the Vulkan graphics api along with a few other quality-of-life libraries that help with things like creating a window and terrain generation.